-- Provide more workers with higher skills level to meet the demands for more diverse, dipersed and autonomous working practices. - To meet the changes in services, heralded by Welsh Government Policy through their policy documents and the Social Services Bill expected in 2013. - To provide development opportunities for staff to become professional workers registered with Care Council for Wales - To address the need for succession planning to replace the ageing workforce in management within the sector. - To support the advancement of Welsh speaking staff to management. - To provide workers who can meet the statutory and regulatory requirements within the sector. - To provide more highly skilled workers to address the increased demands on services made by demographic changes within the population (e.g. older people, requiring more care due to dementia).
+- Provide more workers with higher skills level to meet the demands for more diverse, dipersed and autonomous working practices. - To meet the changes in services, heralded by Welsh Government Policy through their policy documents and the Social Services and wellbeing (Wales) Act 2014 - To provide development opportunities for staff to become professional workers registered with Care Council for Wales

+- To address the need for succession planning to replace the ageing management workforce within the sector. - To support the advancement of Welsh speaking staff to management. - To provide workers who can meet the statutory and regulatory requirements within the sector. - To provide more highly skilled workers to address the increased demands on services made by demographic changes within the population (e.g. older people, requiring more care due to dementia).